Last Updated on June 2, 2022 by Alexander Burgemeester

 The Blame Game

 Narcissists don’t see anything as being their fault.
-Simply put, if something has gone wrong or not as planned, it must have been because of someone else’s shortcoming or mistake.
+Simply put, if something has gone wrong or is not as planned, it must have been because of someone else’s shortcomings or mistakes.

 Others Must Be Less So They Can Be More